himotoyoshi/carray/docs/interop/InteropWithArrow.md

 object, not a column) is the mirror of §9.1's Tensor export.
-Unlike the FixedSizeList column path, `Arrow::Tensor` does not implement the MemoryView protocol on the producer side (verified: `from_memory_view` rejects it — a red-arrow-side gap symmetric with §8 and §9.7).
+Unlike the FixedSizeList column path, `Arrow::Tensor` does not implement the MemoryView protocol on the producer side (verified: `from_memory_view` rejects it — a red-arrow-side gap, the same one §9.7 hits on export).
 The recipe uses `load_binary` directly on the tensor's underlying byte
 buffer: